rioki/pkzo/README.md

 into one consistent library.
 The libary provides all you need to quickly get up to speed with OpenGL.

-pkzo provides the following primitives:
+pkzo provides the following features:

 * a window with OpenGL 4.0 rendering context
 * a mouse and keyboard abstraction
 * a GLSL shader handler
 * a triangle mesh class, that load PLY files
 * a texture class, that loads JPEG, PNG, TIFF and WebP images
+* loading TTF fonts and rendering them to 2D texture

+pkzoui provides the following features:

+* 2D rendering infrastructure
+* rendering simple rectangle
+* rendering text.

 Open Issues
 -----------